dbullockphd/RPiSense/README.md

 echo "source /home/pi/src/RPiSense/setup.sh" >> /home/pi/.bash_aliases
 ```

-## Macro
+## Macros

-The main purpose of `RPiSense` is to have a macro for the Sense HAT that can quickly demonstrate some of the features of the Sense Hat.
+The main purpose of `RPiSense` is to have macros for the Sense HAT that can quickly demonstrate some of the features of the Sense Hat.
 This section covers some of the commands that you can use.

 Type the following into a Terminal window and observe the results: